MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: Beyond the LHC -- the FCC at 100 TeV

-An important step for the future development of high-energy physics is a 100 TeV pp collider that will follow the completion of the LHC and HL-LHC physics programmes.
-In particular, CERN is studying a Future Circular Collider facility that will deliver 100 TeV pp collisions using a 100 km tunnel.
-This facility is also designed to deliver e$^{+}$e$^{-}$ and ep collisions, as well as a program with heavy ion beams and with the injector complex.
-We report here some preliminary plans for the deployment of the MEDICI (Monopole and Exotics Detector Infrastructure for Colliding Ions) for a C Dedicated Search Detector Facility at the FCC-pp that we envisage will carry on the program of the MoEDAL-MAPP experiment at an E$_{cm}$ of 100 TeV.
+An important step for the future development of high-energy physics is a ${\cal O}(100$~TeV) $pp$ collider that will follow the completion of the LHC and HL-LHC physics programmes.
+In particular, CERN is studying a Future Circular Collider facility that will deliver 100~TeV $pp$ collisions using a 100~km tunnel.
+This facility is also designed to deliver e$^{+}$e$^{-}$ and $ep$ collisions, as well as a program with heavy-ion beams and with the injector complex.
+We report here some preliminary plans for the deployment of the MEDICI (Monopole and Exotics Detector Infrastructure for Colliding Ions) for a Dedicated Search Detector Facility at the FCC-hh that we envisage will carry on the program of the MoEDAL-MAPP experiment at an $E_\text{CM}$ of 100~TeV.
 The envisaged MEDICI detectors for HIPs and the LLPs is sketched in Figure~\ref{fig:MEDICI-HIP-Detector}.
 We sketch some aspects of MEDICI's possible physics reach next.